| Donors and Fund-raisers The government's HK$1 billion Matching Grant Scheme was launched

 donors, both local and from overseas, were brought into the HKUST

+community.
 Inspiring efforts were made by our Court and Council members, past

 and present, who led the way by making donations and then used their